-700 m in the latitude range $7^{\circ}N-13^{\circ}N$ as well as at 800-1,000 m in the latitude range $4^{\circ}N-11^{\circ}N$.
-Box averages of decadal oxygen tendency for selected latitude and depth ranges together with their 95% confidence estimates are presented in Table 3.
+below the OMZ core depth at 500-700 m in the latitude range $7-13^{\circ}$ N as well as at 800-1000 m in the latitude range $4-11^{\circ}$ N. Box averages of decadal oxygen tendency for selected latitude and depth ranges together with their 95 % confidence estimates are presented in Table 3.

 Shipboard observations mainly showed no significant decadal salinity tendency for the period 2006-2015 (Fig. 6b).
-In a similar approach, we additionally calculated the decadal salinity tendency from Argo float observations (with reference to the seasonal cycle of the MIMOC climatology) for the same time period (Fig. 6c).
-This resulted in a more robust estimate (see Table 3 for corresponding box averages) showing a salinity increase over almost the whole latitude range at the depth range of about 100 to 350 m.
-Between 400 and 1,000 m, salinity decreased between about 7°N and 11°N as well as increased between about 4°N and 7°N.
+In a similar approach, we additionally calculated the decadal salinity tendency from Argo float observations (with reference to the seasonal cycle of MIMOC) for the same time period (Fig. 6c).
+This resulted in a more robust estimate (see Table 3 for corresponding box averages) showing a salinity increase over almost the whole latitude range at the depth